Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Related Works

-\shortciteA{La21} also compute explanations for neural networks, but use reasoning engines designed specifically for the analysis of neural networks.
+La~Malfa~et~al.\cite{La21} compute explanations for neural networks, but use reasoning engines designed specifically for neural networks.
 They compare two different algorithms for computing a minimum explanation, both based on prior work, but with several novel algorithmic improvements.
-One algorithm is based on a branch-and-bound approach~\shortcite{Dillig12}, and the other is based on hitting sets~\shortcite{Ignatiev16}.
+One algorithm is based on a branch-and-bound approach\cite{Dillig12}, and the other is based on minimum hitting sets\cite{Ignatiev16}.
 In their Appendix\footnote{Available at https://arxiv.org/pdf/2105.03640.pdf}, they demonstrate that their improved branch-and-bound approach is typically faster than the hitting sets approach.
-In this work, we use a similar branch-and-bound approach to compute minimum explanations, but for predictions made by tree ensembles, a model which has demonstrated greater predictive capabilities than neural networks in several practical applications~\shortcite{Shwartz22}.
+In this work, we use similar approaches to compute minimum explanations, but for predictions made by tree ensembles, a model which has demonstrated greater predictive capabilities than neural networks in several practical applications\cite{Shwartz22}.

-\shortciteA{Izza21} use a SAT solver to compute minimal explanations for non-trivial random forests (100 trees with depths ranging from three to eight).
-They also show that this computational problem is DP-complete, i.e., the class of computations involving both NP-complete and coNP-complete sub-problems.
-Around the same time, \shortciteA{Boumazouza21} also used a SAT solver to compute minimal explanations for random forests, but with a different encoding.
-They argue for the use of random forests as surrogates for models for which no direct SAT-encoding exists. \shortciteA{Audemard22} present the notion of majority reasons for the purpose of explaining predictions made by random forests.
-These explanations are significantly less computationally demanding to compute than minimal explanations, at the potential expense of some verbosity.
+Izza~and~Silva\cite{Izza21} use a SAT solver to compute minimal explanations for non-trivial random forests (100 trees with depths ranging from three to eight).
+They also show that this computational problem is $\text{D}^\text{P}$-complete, i.e., the class of computations involving both NP-complete and coNP-complete sub-problems.
+Around the same time, Boumazouza~et~al.\cite{Boumazouza21} also used a SAT solver to compute minimal explanations for random forests, but with a different encoding.
+They argue for the use of random forests as surrogates for models for which no direct SAT-encoding exists.
+Audemard~et~al.\cite{Audemard22} present the notion of majority reasons for the purpose of explaining predictions made by random forests.
+These explanations are significantly less computationally demanding to compute than minimal explanations, but at the potential expense of some verbosity.
 They also show \footnote{Proof available at https://arxiv.org/pdf/2108.05276.pdf} that the problem of computing a minimum explanation is $\Sigma_2^p$-complete, i.e., NP-complete with a coNP oracle.
-In this work, we aim at reducing the runtime needed to compute explanations, but without compromising on verbosity.
+In this work, we study both the problem of computing a minimal explanation and a minimum explanation.
+Like the work by Audemard~et~al.\cite{Audemard22}, our focus is to reduce the runtime needed to compute explanations, but here without compromising on verbosity.